Emergency Medical Technology/Technician

 Semester Hours 2

-This course provides the knowledge and skills needed to perform a comprehensive patient assessment, make initial management decisions, and to communicate assessment findings and patient care verbally and in writing.
-Content areas include: airway management, history taking, techniques of the physical examination, patient assessment, clinical decision making, communications, documentation and assessment based management.
+This course provides the knowledge and skills needed to perform a comprehensive patient assessment, make initial management decisions, and communicate assessment findings and patient care verbally and in writing.
+Content areas include airway management, history taking, techniques of the physical examination, patient assessment, clinical decision-making, communications, documentation, and assessment-based management.

 EMS 244: Paramedic Clinical I